zinkwazi/WsprryPi-zero/README.md

-# Raspberry Pi bareback LF/MF/HF/VHF WSPR transmitter
+# Raspberry Pi LF/MF/HF/VHF WSPR transmitter

 Makes a very simple WSPR beacon from your **Raspberry Pi** by connecting GPIO port to Antenna (and LPF), operates on LF, MF, HF and VHF bands from